on the art and science of acoustic instruments

 Svaramelakalanidhi, pp. 54–55.

 Since Ramamatya did not calculate the length ratios of his vina tuning, the possibility exists that even though he experienced the comma of Didymus, he was not aware of the comma of Pythagoras.
 A “disagreeable beat” between near-unisons or two tones that are close (as between two different E’s or two different B’s) is much easier to hear than between near-octaves or two tones that are distant (as between Db–C#' or F#–Gb').
-(For a description of the beat phenomenon, see Chapter 5, Section 18.)
+(For a description of the beat phenomenon, see Section 5.18.)
 This predicament illustrates a valuable lesson: sometimes the mind teaches the body to recognize distinctions not easily experienced through the senses.
-See Chapter 10, Section 56, for a discussion of a similar problem encountered by Mersenne.
+See Section 10.56, for a discussion of a similar problem encountered by Mersenne.

 Svaramelakalanidhi, p.
 55.